Welcome to Rainforest QA!

 Also, it is important to understand how and when Rainforest rejects or accepts tester results.
 Review this short explanation that will explain how it works.

-Note: Our primary team is based in Pacific Standard time zone, which means we may not always be available to provide an immediate response.
+Our primary team is based in Pacific Standard Timezone (PST), which means we may not always be available to provide an immediate response.
 However, we will do our best to get back to you as soon as we can.